dertder25t-png/FocusDeck/docs/FocusDeck_Jarvis_Execution_Roadmap.md

 - [x] `/jarvis` page: list workflows, run, see run status/logs
 - [x] Feature flag `"Features:Jarvis"`: false by default; enable canary

+### 3.4 Initial Jarvis workflows (server + Web, before Windows/Android)

+- **Smart Start Note for Current Class** — Workflow that calls the calendar resolver and `/v1/notes/start` to create a new note already attached to the “current” class, with a structured title/sections (built on top of Phase 4 auto-tag logic but exposed first via the Web UI).
+- **Summarize and Quiz This Note** — Given a single note (or lecture transcript), produce a concise summary plus 5–10 quiz questions and key formulas/definitions; exposed on the note details page and gated by Jarvis feature flags to control token usage.
+- **Next Session Prep** — On the dashboard, aggregate recent notes + upcoming calendar events and surface a short list of “next steps” (e.g., review these notes, finish these TODOs) using Jarvis context/suggest APIs.
+- **Extract Tasks and Deadlines from Notes** — Workflow that scans a note to pull tasks, due dates, and project links, then proposes them into a tasks list with a “review & accept” UI.
+- **Lecture Reflection / Study Plan** — After a lecture, Jarvis turns today’s note into: what you learned, what’s unclear, and a 3–5 step mini study plan for the coming days.

+> All of these workflows are designed to run entirely on the server + Web UI first.
+Once stable, the Windows desktop client can trigger the same workflow IDs without changing Jarvis internals; Android picks them up later via the Android roadmap.

+### 3.5 Jarvis Automation Center (server + Web)

+- **Automation Library (manage what Jarvis can do)** — Web UI under `/jarvis/automations` that lists all available Jarvis workflows and automations (including those Jarvis proposes himself), with per-automation enable/disable toggles, frequency/trigger settings, and “auto-run vs ask first” flags.
+- **Safety & Approvals** — Global settings letting users choose which categories of automations Jarvis may run automatically (e.g., layout changes, reminders) and which always require explicit confirmation; all runs are logged with tenant/user, workflow, and evidence.
+- **Custom Automation Builder** — Simple builder for “If [trigger] and [conditions], then run [Jarvis workflow/action]”, where triggers include note events, calendar events, and activity signals, and actions are existing workflow IDs (e.g., Smart Start Note, Extract Tasks).
+- **Audit & History View** — Per-automation log showing recent runs, status, and the ability to pause/delete an automation if it behaves unexpectedly.

+> This Automation Center ships first on the Web UI and operates entirely on the server workflows; Windows and Android later surface a subset of controls (e.g., toggles, run buttons) without needing their own orchestration logic.

 ---